All Products

 Deleted objects cannot be recovered.
 Exercise caution when you delete objects.

-• Endpoint configuration: The examples in this topic use the public endpoint of the China (Hangzhou) region.
+• In this topic, the public endpoint of the China (Hangzhou) region is used.
 If you want to access OSS from other Alibaba Cloud services in the same region as OSS, use an internal endpoint.
-For more information about OSS regions and endpoints, see Regions and endpoints.
+For more information about OSS regions and endpoints, see Regions and Endpoints.

 # -*- coding: utf-8 -*-